rom1504/clip-retrieval/README.md

 clip-retrieval back --port 1234 --indices-paths indices_paths.json
 ```

+A `--enable_hdf5 True` option can be passed to enable hdf5 caching for the metadata.
+HDF5 caching makes it possible to use the metadata with almost no memory usage.

+hdf5 caching is a good idea to use if:
+* you do not have enough ram to load the metadata in memory
+* your disk is fast (ie you have a ssd)

 At this point you have a simple flask server running on port 1234 and that can answer these queries:

 * `/indices-list` -> return a list of indices